haoliangwang86/SODIUM-KDD-Rebuttal/Reviewer-xmxE.md

 Q7: Detailed experimental settings can be found in Appendix A.5.1.
 Our experiments are conducted under an intra-dataset setting that randomly holds out some classes as OOD.
 It is a widely recognized strategy in the literature.

 Q8: This combination tackles realistic problems and introduces new fundamental challenges.
-We believe our main contributions (theoretical justification about the limitations of existing DG benchmarks, a new domain invariance principle "SGI: semantic G-invariance,", SGI-based framework design, _etc_.), as detailed in Section 1, are significant and novel.
+We believe our main contributions: theoretical justification about the limitations of existing DG benchmarks, a new domain invariance principle "SGI: semantic G-invariance,", SGI-based framework design, _etc_., as detailed in Section 1, are significant and novel.

 Q9: VOS generates OODs within the feature space of a single domain and, therefore, is incapable of generating diverse OODs across different domains.